Table of Contents

 In Sonar, transactions can occur in one of two ways:

-2. Manual Transactions, which allows for control over a variety of transactions, including billing for services, applying credits, or reversing a transaction.
+- Manual Transactions, which allows for control over your transactions, including billing for services, applying credits, or reversing a transaction.

 In this article, we'll be reviewing the various methods of creating a manual transaction, how to refund a payment, how to reverse a transaction, and how to manage manual creation and voiding of invoices.
 Manual Transactions are all initiated from an account, which means to follow along with this article, you'll need to open an account.